djeada/General-Purpose-Perceptron/README.md

 # NeuraCommand

-NeuraCommand is an advanced Command Line Interface (CLI) tool specifically tailored for the creation, training, and deployment of neural networks.
-It offers a streamlined experience for managing complex neural network structures, including multi-layer perceptrons.
-This tool enables users to efficiently perform tasks such as data loading, model training, prediction, and saving trained models for future usage or additional training.
+NeuraCommand is a very simple CLI tool designed for creating, training, and deploying neural networks.
+It provides a seamless interface for handling complex neural network architectures, including perceptrons with multiple layers.
+With NeuraCommand, users can efficiently load data, train models, and use them for predictions.

 ## Features